wagiminator/CH32V003-GameConsole/README.md

 ## Uploading pre-compiled Firmware Binary
 WCH offers the free but closed-source software [WCH-LinkUtility](https://www.wch.cn/downloads/WCH-LinkUtility_ZIP.html) to upload the precompiled hex-file with Windows.
 Select the "WCH-LinkRV" mode in the software, open the *<firmware>.hex* file in the *bin* folder and upload it to the microcontroller.

-Alternatively, there is a platform-independent open-source tool called minichlink developed by Charles Lohr (CNLohr), which can be found [here](https://github.com/cnlohr/ch32v003fun/tree/master/minichlink).
+Alternatively, there is an open-source tool called [minichlink](https://github.com/cnlohr/ch32v003fun/tree/master/minichlink) developed by Charles Lohr (CNLohr).
 It can be used with Windows, Linux and Mac.

-If you have installed [Python3](https://www.pythontutorial.net/getting-started/install-python/) and [pyusb](https://github.com/pyusb/pyusb) on your system, you can also use the included Python tool *rvprog.py*:
+If you have installed [Python3](https://www.pythontutorial.net/getting-started/install-python/) on your system, you can also use the platform-independent open-source command-line tool [rvprog](https://pypi.org/project/rvprog/) for uploading:
 ```
-python3 tools/rvprog.py -f bin/<firmware>.bin
+rvprog -f bin/<firmware>.bin
 ```

 # References, Links and Notes